Robert Vite, Survivor/Patient

 In August 2015, we moved to Milwaukee, WI for my wife’s job, where I am teaching and coaching again.

-We still have a long road ahead of us filled with doctor’s appointments and a lot of continuous testing, but the worst is behind us, and my family and I are extremely optimistic.
+We still have a long road ahead of us filled with doctor’s appointments and a lot of continuous testing, but the worst is behind us.
+My family and I are extremely optimistic.
 My focus during this process wasn’t how I would beat it, because I knew that I would – My focus has always been the impact on my family.